TriMet rolling stock: Type 5

-Type 6 (on order)
+Type 6

-Ordered in 2019 as replacements for the Type 1 cars, TriMet's Type 6 will be Siemens model S700 (the S700 is a 2019 redesignation by Siemens of the version of its S70 model that resulted from a 2013 redesign of the center truck, of which TriMet's Type 5 cars were the first built by Siemens).
+Ordered in 2019 as replacements for the Type 1 cars, TriMet's Type 6 are Siemens model S700 (the S700 is a 2019 redesignation by Siemens of the version of its S70 model that resulted from a 2013 redesign of the center truck, of which TriMet's Type 5 cars were the first built by Siemens).
 The initial order, finalized in July 2019, was for 26 cars, but the contract includes options for additional cars, for service expansion and the proposed Southwest Corridor MAX line, if built.
-Although identical to the Type 5 cars in most respects, the Type 6 will have operating cabs at both ends, and will wear a new paint scheme that TriMet introduced on its bus fleet in early 2019: overall blue with orange stripes.
-The first car is expected to arrive around spring 2022 and the last of the initial 26 in mid-2023.
+Although identical to the Type 5 cars in most respects, the Type 6 has several new additions, including operating cabs at both ends, improved next-station displays, and extra LEDs to indicate usable doors.
+Type 6 cars also feature a new paint scheme that TriMet introduced on its bus fleet in early 2019: overall blue with orange stripes.
+The first car was originally expected to arrive around spring 2022 and the last of the initial 26 in mid-2023.
 The order was increased to 30 cars in June 2021.
-Car 601 arrived at Ruby Junction Yard in December of 2022 and will go into burn-in testing once the 2nd car is delivered at a later date.
+Car 601 arrived at Ruby Junction Yard in December 2022, followed by 604 in March 2023.
+TriMet stated that all Type 6 cars would undergo a 1,500-mile "burn-in" testing on the system before entering service.
+The first two cars entered service on January 16, 2025.

 Ice-cutting pantographs

 After a January 2004 Portland-area snow and ice storm that shut down the entire two-line MAX system for a day and a half, TriMet decided to install second, ice-cutting pantographs on some Type 1 light rail vehicles, which it would run (empty) all night under certain weather conditions, to prevent ice from building up on the overhead lines.
 Unlike the regular pantographs, these "ice cutters" do not draw power from the overhead wire, but instead are fitted with a head designed to scrape ice off of the wire.
 Six cars (Nos.
 107–112) were equipped in 2006, and a seventh (113) in early 2018.
 In early 2019, TriMet installed ice-cutting pantographs on all 18 of its Type 5 cars.
 On the Type 5 cars, the ice-cutting pantographs are located near the outer end of each car, near the operating cab.
-The 26 Type 6 cars that were ordered in 2019 and are due for delivery in 2022–2023 will also be equipped with second pantographs for ice cutting.
+The 26 Type 6 cars that were ordered in 2019 and are in the process of being delivered in 2023–2024 are also equipped with second pantographs for ice cutting.